About Glass Jaw

 Says Dezenhall, “Most crises that are successfully resolved are resolve due to business and operational considerations, which occur beneath the surface of the controversy iceberg.
 Because these actions are often mundane and invisible, they go unheralded.
 Above-the-surface communications strategies are over-hyped as damage control solutions, which may play a supporting role, but shouldn’t divert attention away from the big decisions that will ultimately determine the health of the principal.”

 In a sense, Glass Jaw is an anatomy of much current day news coverage and how some groups effectively leverage the power of digital media, both narrowly and as part of a broader strategy.< PressVideos >

 Glass Jaw Videos

-Purchase your copy of Spinning Dixie at one of these retailers:< Videos
+Order your copy of Glass Jaw at these retailers:< Videos